 The B.A. and B.S. degrees

-There are two baccalaureate degrees in psychology at Penn State Altoona, the Bachelor of Arts degree (PSCBA) and the Bachelor of Science degree (PSCBS).
+There are two baccalaureate degrees in psychology at Penn State Altoona: the Bachelor of Arts degree (PSCBA) and the Bachelor of Science degree (PSCBS).
 The basic difference between the two degrees is that the PSCBS degree has options for specific career areas, while the PSCBA degree offers a broader curriculum that includes a foreign language component and additional general education courses.
 The PSCBS program offers two options: science and business.
+These are described in detail in section B below.